-It lays out in detail, every animal pretty much that is impacted upon by humans for food, clothing, entertainment and laboratory testing.
-And being the fact that I can put myself in the category of “vegan” – I felt I wanted to be educated more on the topic which was one of my 3 reasons for giving up eating all animal products – the treatment of the animals.
+It lays out in detail how nearly every animal is negatively impacted by humans for use as food, clothing, entertainment and laboratory testing.
+Given that I am new to the vegan lifestyle, I felt I wanted to be more educated on the topic, which was one of my 3 reasons for giving up eating all animal products.
+This being, the treatment of the animals.

-Well I read the book and if I hadn’t been where I am today, I would have been writing to you today, to tell you that it too changed my life.
-The book was highly educational and filled with facts that every single person out there who consumes animal products should known about.
-It is time we stop running from the truth and start facing the reality we have created.
+After reading the book, I can confidently say that if I hadn’t been where I am today on my vegan journey, I would have been changing my life immediately.
+The book was highly educational and filled with facts that every person who consumes animal products should known about.
+It is time we stop running from the truth, stop ignoring the incovenient facts, and start facing the reality we have created.

-And so now I want to pass on the favor and share with you a book, that may just change your life, and if nothing else, empower you with knowledge of how each of your actions may impact life on our planet.
-It is the truth, perhaps a bit of an inconvenient truth – but a truth of where things stand when it comes to how we treat animals today, nonetheless.
+Even though my life has already changed so much in recent months by choosing to stop the consumption of animal products, this book opened my eyes even wider and made me conscious of more than just food when it comes to animal treatment.
+Now, I wish to pass on the inspiration and share about this book with you.
+It may just change your life, but if nothing else it will empower you with knowledge of how each of your actions impacts animal life in our world.
+It is the truth, albeit an inconvenient truth, but a truth nonetheless that points to where things stand when it comes to how we treat animals in our world.

 Thanking the Monkey: The Origin

 “Thanking the Monkey” is a new book published in 2008, which approaches animal rights in the most gentle and loving, yet firm and real type of way.
-It is almost 400 pages that revolve around animals as pets, animals in the entertainment industry, animals in our diet, animals in our clothing, animal impact on the environment and animals in the laboratory.
+It is almost 400 pages and covers topics that include:

 Karen is the founder of the animal advocacy media watch called DawnWatch.com and has appeared on many shows, both television and radio as a spokesperson for this cause.
 Her life currently is based on the passion and dedication that she feels for and to the animals and hence the highly educational, entertaining and heart wrenching book, “Thanking the Monkey” was born.